bshurikan/Beni-BandcampPlayer/README.md

 ## Image Viewer (Fullscreen Cover Art with player)

 **Image Viewer Options** - toggle player autohide, visualizations, particle effects and more.
-(Note: Visualizations are currently simulated)
+**Visualizations are simulated:** this app exclusively streams music via Bandcamp's embedded player, which does not provide safe, reliable access to the live audio data required for real-time spectrum analysis or waveforms.
+Instead, visualizations use playback-aware animation.

+For true audio-reactive visualizations, please support the artist by purchasing and downloading the music from Bandcamp and playing it in a dedicated offline music player such as MusicBee, foobar2000, or VLC.

 <img alt="image viewer button" src="images/vis-menu.png" />